Clearwater’s Next Generation Legacy Project

-Clearwater continues the legacy of our founder, Pete Seeger, by bringing environmental education, and watershed awareness and stewardship training to under-resourced communities, thereby using community power to create green power.
+Clearwater continues the legacy of our founder, Pete Seeger, by bringing environmental education and watershed awareness and stewardship training to under-resourced communities and using community power to create green power.
 The Initiative serves as a unifying theme for Clearwater’s environmental education, environmental action and justice programs, and as a guiding principle for expanding our critical work to help promote a more sustainable future for our communities now, and for our future generations.
 Green Cities also assists Hudson River cities in incorporating principles of sustainability into all phases of municipal and community planning.
-The results create a healthier, greener, and more supportable and equitable socioeconomic Hudson Valley – one that does not simply consider environmental stewardship, but makes it a priority. …Read more
+The results create a healthier, greener, and more supportable and equitable Hudson Valley – one that does not simply consider environmental stewardship, but makes it a priority. …Read more

-As a part of Clearwater’s Green Cities Initiative, the organizartion has successfully engaged community stakeholders, municipalities, and the general public to become invested in the future of their watershed and land use principles, allowing community and environmental health to be considered a way of life for all.
+As a part of Clearwater’s Green Cities Initiative, the organization has successfully engaged community stakeholders, municipalities, and the general public to become invested in the future of their watershed and land-use principles, allowing community and environmental health to be considered a way of life for all.
 More than 30 years after the passage of the Clean Water Act, more than half of the streams feeding into the Hudson River watershed have degraded water-quality from pollution and urban/suburban runoff.
 Clearwater works closely with civic leaders, citizenry, and state and federal regulatory agencies to help protect and manage the Hudson River Watershed by addressing both the point and nonpoint sources of pollution. …Read more

 Indian Point Campaign